ecluse:ecluse-core

 cachedVersion :: MetadataCache -> Source -> PackageName -> Version -> IO (Maybe (Maybe PackageDetails)) Source #

-Look up a single-version cached entry for one (source, package, version) without fetching on a miss: the version store's read-only view (the hybrid serve path's negative/ positive lookup before it leads a selective fetch).
+Look up a single-version cached entry for one (source, package, version) without fetching on a miss, bumping the entry's recency on a hit: the hybrid serve path's step-1 version consult before it leads a selective fetch.
+This read is the version store's only steady-state access (a hit here short-circuits before resolveVersion and its recency-bumping hit), so without the bump a warm version entry would never refresh its recency and would age out of the least-recently-used eviction in insert order.
 The outer Maybe is the cache hit/miss (an expired or absent entry is Nothing); the inner Maybe PackageDetails is the cached result (a version determined absent is a cached Just Nothing).
+Never fetches and never collapses (use resolveVersion to lead a selective fetch).

 Assembled-representation resolution